Broke Up With Your S.O.? Avoid Doing These 9 Things on Social Media

 "Gabi, did you see what Spencer* just posted on Instagram?" my three friends wrote as they simultaneously texted me.

 My heart stopped while I waited for one of my friends to finish typing and loading a screenshot.
 Spencer and I had officially broken up three days before.
 What could he have possibly posted?
 A sad selfie?
-A picture of new girl?
+A picture of a new girl?
 An unflattering photo of me?
-(Just kidding, those don’t exist.)
+(Just kidding, those don't exist.)

 Instead, my friend sent a screenshot of a photobooth snap of Spencer and me holding up a DIY sign that said "bye," which was one of three frames that spelled out the lyrics to our favorite NSYNC song, "Bye Bye Bye."
 It was a project we started together when we were deeply in love.

 This image hurt me more than anything else he could’ve posted.
 I always begged him to post a photo of us when we were together, but he never did.